About trisomy 13

 Support and treatment for children with trisomy 13 and their families

-You might have some difficult decisions to make about your pregnancy if your unborn baby gets a diagnosis of trisomy 13.
-Your midwife, GP, obstetrician or a genetic counsellor will be able to give you information and support to help you decide what’s best for your family.
+If you’re told that your unborn baby has trisomy 13, your midwife, GP or obstetrician or a genetic counsellor will be able to give you information and support.
+This can help you decide what’s best for you and your family during pregnancy.

-For babies born with trisomy 13, doctors and parents often have to make difficult decisions about treatment.
-Many parents need to make a very difficult choice between making their baby comfortable and prolonging life through invasive surgery.
+When babies are born with trisomy 13, there are often very sad and difficult decisions and choices to be made.
+This might include a choice between making a baby comfortable and prolonging life through invasive surgery.

 The following professionals might also be able to help you before and after your child is born:

 The National Disability Insurance Scheme (NDIS) might support your child with trisomy 13, as well as you and your family.
 Our guide has answers to your questions about the NDIS.

 Trisomy 13, or Patau syndrome, is most often caused by a random error in the formation of a parent’s eggs or sperm.